ambekarshubham32/2022-4216COMP-Team3/README.md

 -Harry
 Once you are redirected to my section of the programme, the user will be greeted with a message that asks you to input the name of a country.
 Doing so will print the total number of vaccines for this country.
 Next, the user will be asked to input a second country’s name to compare data with.
 This data will be printed and a bar chart will be produced, demonstrating a visual of the total number of vaccinations in both countries.

+-Shubham
+In my program, three questions are asked in order to create the visualisation.The first question is about the country.
+The user needs to input the country name with a capital letter at the beginning.
+The second question is about what type of COVID-19 information the user wants to know.The user has to enter a numerical value here.
+The third and final question is about what types of visualisation the user wants to see.
+There are four visualisation types.Also, the input should be numerical.After that, the visualisation appears on a separate window.